 The only exception is that your university degree should not be listed here.

-This is the most important part of the rirekishou and can make or break your application.
-In this section there’s more room for creativity and to able to show your personal interests and skills.
+This is the most critical part of the rirekishou and can make or break your application.
+In this section, there’s more room for creativity and showing your personal interests and special skills.

-In order to make the best impression to the hiring manager, keep these 3 main points in mind while writing your reasons for applying for the position.
+To make the best impression on the hiring manager, keep these three main points in mind while writing your reasons for applying for the position.

-- Be sure to add details specific to the position you are applying for, connecting them to your personal strengths, experiences and accomplishments.
+- Be sure to add details specific to the position you are applying for, connecting them to your strengths, experiences, and accomplishments.

 - Express how your career has developed over time and where you hope to take it.
 Recruiters are interested in applicants that will stay with the company and fully engage in company projects and goals.

 - Try to talk about the characteristics of the company and how you would fit in well within the company.
 You can find out more about the company by looking at the job description or the company website.